scrungus/ZeroTetris/README.md

 ---

-_Gym-SimplifiedTetris_ is a Python package capable of creating simplified Tetris environments that conform to the [OpenAI Gym](https://github.com/openai/gym) API.
+_Gym-SimplifiedTetris_ is a Python package capable of creating simplified Tetris environments for AI research (more speficially reinforcement learning), which conform to the [OpenAI Gym](https://github.com/openai/gym) API.
 The environments are simplified because the artificial agent must select the column and piece's rotation before the piece is dropped vertically downwards.
 If one looks at the previous approaches to the game of Tetris, most of them use this simplified setting.

 This README provides some help with the setup, gives an overview of the environments and agents and how to use them, and describes how to build more environments.